Prominent anti-vaxxer and comedian Jim Carrey plays the most hideous Ebenezer Scrooge yet in Robert Zemeckis’ 2009 CGI fucksterpiece.

 Scrooge heads off home to his mansion.

 Why does Scrooge choose to live alone in a huge house?
-Surely a miser wouldn’t want to pay a cleaning lady when he could be living in a smaller place and do it himself.
+Surely a miser wouldn’t want to pay a cleaning lady (as this Scrooge does) when he could be living in a smaller place and do it himself.
 Some versions explain this away by saying that he inherited it from Marley but, even then, a good businessman would’ve sold it on.
 What need has he for it?
 It must cost a fortune in heating.

 In versions where he’s not a miser and just ideologically predisposed to hate giving money away this is fine; but here it is not.